Syntax

 }

-So why do these language grammars allow this nonsense?
-The short answer is, it’s really really really really really really really really hard and really really really really really really really really ugly to define contextual rules grammatically!
-Capturing the “all identifiers must be declared before use” constraint would require that a grammar rule for expressions not just generate any identifier, but only certain identifiers known from some outside context.
+This is because it’s really really really really really really really really hard and really really really really really really really really ugly to define contextual rules grammatically!
+Capturing an “all identifiers must be declared before use” constraint would require that a grammar rule for expressions not just generate any identifier, but only certain identifiers known from some outside context.
 Context!
 In general, capturing context in a grammar leads to grammars that:

 Try the following exercise if you’re not convinced: